gvsulib/folioreport/README.md

 **Created date:** the date and time the item record was created
 **Folio Checkouts:** the number of checkout events that took place during the time window you specified.
 If there were none, the number will be 0.
 **Sierra Checkouts 2011 to 2021:**  Data on item checkouts for this item in Sierra, our previous ILS.
 These are stored in the item notes field, and are included on every report generated.
 Because they are text, they can't be included/excluded based on date, which is why they're included on every report run.
-**in-house use:**  any stats on in-house use for this item, if they exist for the item and time period specified
+**In-house use:**  any stats on in-house use for this item, if they exist for the item and time period specified
-**retention policy:** links/notes regarding retention policies for this item-this is useful if you're using this report for weeding
+**Retention policy:** links/notes regarding retention policies for this item-this is useful if you're using this report for weeding

 ## Reserves use report